oskariorg/oskari-frontend/api/mapping/mapmodule/vectortilelayerplugin.md

 ## Description

 The plugin offers functionality to add Vector tile layers ([MVT](https://www.mapbox.com/vector-tiles/specification/)) to the map.
-Added layers support styling with Oskari style definitions, see (FeatureStyle/optionalStyles)[./request/addfeaturestomaprequest.md].
+Added layers support styling with Oskari style definitions, see featureStyle/optionalStyles in AddFeaturesToMapRequest.
 Maps with projection EPSG:3857 (Web Mercator) work out of the box, other projections need tile grid configuration in the layer options.

 ## Layer data model